Champagne Ruinart - Rosé

 Nose

-Intense aromas of exotic fruits: pomegranate, lychee, and guava, supported by floral essences of Damask rose and freshly picked red berries, followed by a second nose of warm spices, tonka bean, and nutmeg.
+Intense aromas of exotic fruits—pomegranate, lychee, and guava—underpinned by floral notes of Damask rose and freshly picked red berries, with a secondary nose of warm spices, tonka bean, and nutmeg

-Fresh, with a fine structure and delicate roundness, the tasting ends with an elegant touch of peppermint and pink grapefruit notes.
+Fresh, with a fine structure and delicate roundness, the finish is elegant, with notes of peppermint and pink grapefruit

 Serve